Jet fuel: Standards

 Most jet fuels in use since the end of World War II are kerosene-based.
 Both British and American standards for jet fuels were first established at the end of World War II.
 British standards derived from standards for kerosene use for lamps—known as paraffin in the UK—whereas American standards derived from aviation gasoline practices.
 Over the subsequent years, details of specifications were adjusted, such as minimum freezing point, to balance performance requirements and availability of fuels.
 Very low temperature freezing points reduce the availability of fuel.
 Higher flash point products required for use on aircraft carriers are more expensive to produce.
 In the United States, ASTM International produces standards for civilian fuel types, and the U.S. Department of Defense produces standards for military use.
 The British Ministry of Defence establishes standards for both civil and military jet fuels.
 For reasons of inter-operational ability, British and United States military standards are harmonized to a degree.
 In Russia and the CIS members, grades of jet fuels are covered by the State Standard (GOST) number, or a Technical Condition number, with the principal grade available being TS-1.

 Types

 Jet A/A-1

-Jet A specification fuel has been used in the United States since the 1950s and is usually not available outside the United States and a few Canadian airports such as Toronto and Vancouver, whereas Jet A-1 is the standard specification fuel used in the rest of the world other than Russia and the CIS members where TS-1 is the most common standard.
+Jet A specification fuel has been used in the United States since the 1950s and is usually not available outside the United States and a few Canadian airports such as Toronto, Montreal, and Vancouver, whereas Jet A-1 is the standard specification fuel used in most of the rest of the world, the main exceptions being Russia and the CIS members, where TS-1 fuel type is the most common standard.
 Both Jet A and Jet A-1 have a flash point higher than 38 C, with an autoignition temperature of 210 C.

+Vehicles, pipelines, and storage tanks containing Jet A or Jet A-1 should be marked with black bands, and for vehicles and tanks should also be marked with "Jet A" or "Jet A-1" in white text on a black background.

 Differences between Jet A and Jet A-1

-The primary difference is the lower freezing point of A-1:
+The differences between Jet A and Jet A-1 are twofold.
+The primary difference is the lower freezing point of Jet A-1 fuel: